golsun/GPS/README.md

     conda create -f environment.yml python=2.7

-You can also install the dependencies mannually.
-Besides common packages such as numpy, matplotlib, and scipy, and pandas, to run GPS, one needs to store the following python packages
-* networkx (v1.10)
-* PyQt4
-* cantera

 then GPS can be started by typing the following commands in terminal

     cd [the path of GPS folder]